-Table 4 Opening definition general field specifications.
+Table 4 Opening definition general field specifications. ~ P 5 Specific and the second

-Field Required Description and Conditions Action yes Code that identifies the purpose of the opening definition report. - I - Insert (for new opening definitions submitted for the first time) U - Update (for correcting existing opening definition data All existing opening definition data is deleted and replaced with the corrected data.
+Field Required Description and Conditions Action yes Code that identifies the purpose of the opening definition report. - I - Insert (for new opening definitions submitted for the first time) U - Update (for correcting existing opening definition data.
+All existing opening definition data is deleted and replaced with the corrected data.
 Users supply all information for all components of the opening definition.
-O - Opening Amalgamation (for proposing amalgamations in the XML document) V - Variation (for including a previously approved FSP variation to a stocking standard regime associated with a site plan) A - Amendment (Major) (for major amendments to silviculture prescriptions that require FLNRO approval; also used for Site Plan Amendments that do not require FLNRO approval).
-M - Amendment (Minor) (for minor amendments (per FPCBCA 42.1, and OSPR 7.1) to silviculture prescriptions that do not require FLNRO approval.
-Opening Gross yes The total area of the opening inclusive of all SUs (NAR), roads, reserves, and Area non-productive areas.
-Licensee ID optional An ID supplied by the Licensee to identify the opening or cross reference to Licensee records.
-Opening yes Code indicating who holds the obligation and the extent and nature of the Category obligation.
-See Appendix A to locate Opening Category Code list. e.g., FTML - Forest Tenure Major Licensee; NDFS - Natural Disturbance - Forest Service.
-Opening optional Identifies the location name of the opening. e.g., Petersen Creek; Foresters Location Name Mountain.
-Previous Stand yes Code that identifies the previous stand type, from the previous forest cover Туре inventory label of the largest polygon in the opening.
-See Appendix A to locate Stand Type Code List. e.g., MAT - mature stands; ~ .
-IMM - immature stands.
+O - Opening Amalgamation (for proposing amalgamations in the XML document) V - Variation (for including a previously approved FSP variation to a stocking standard regime associated with a site plan) A - Amendment (Major) (for major amendments to silviculture prescriptions that require FOR approval; also used for Site Plan Amendments that do not require FOR approval).
+M - Amendment (Minor) (for minor amendments (per FPCBCA 42.1, and OSPR 7.1) to silviculture prescriptions that do not require FOR approval.
+Opening Gross yes The total area of the opening inclusive of all SUs (NAR), roads, reserves, and Area yes non-productive areas.
+Licensee ID optional An ID supplied by the Licensee to identify the opening or cross reference to Liteliste ID optional Licensee records.
+Opening NOS Code indicating who holds the obligation and the extent and nature of the Category yes obligation.
+Category See the RESULTS Technical Specifications to locate Opening Category Code list. e.g., FTML - Forest Tenure Major Licensee; NDFS - Natural Disturbance - Forest Service.
+Ononina ontional Identifies the location name of the opening. e.g., Petersen Creek; Foresters Opening Location Name optional Location Name Previous Stand Mountain. yes Code that identifies the previous stand type, from the previous forest cover Туре inventory label of the largest polygon in the opening.
+See the RESULTS Technical Specifications to locate Stand Type Code List.
+D e.g., MAT - mature stands; IMM - immature stands.
 Previous Species yes Code that identifies the dominant species of the stand before harvest, from the 1 previous forest cover inventory label of the largest polygon in the opening.
-See Appendix A to locate Species Code list.
-Previous Species conditional Code that identifies the second major species of the stand before harvest in a 2 multi-species stand, from the previous forest cover inventory label of the largest polygon in the opening.
+D 1 G 1 1 1 See the RESULTS Technical Specifications to locate Species Code list.
+Previous Species conditional Code that identifies the second major species of the stand before harvest in a 2 multi-species stand from the previous forest cover inventory label of the largest polygon in the opening.
 Required if more than one major species was present in the previous stand label.
-Decenter A See Appendix A to locate Species Code list.
+See the RESULTS Technical Specifications to locate Species Code list.
 Previous Age yes Code indicating the age class of the previous stand type, from the previous Class forest cover inventory label of the largest polygon in the opening.
 Age classes are intervals, or ranges, of ages into which trees, forests, stands, or forest types are classified.
-D See Appendix A to locate Age Class Code list.
+See the RESULTS Technical Specifications to locate Age Class Code list.
 Previous Height yes Code indicating the height class of the previous stand, from the previous Class forest cover inventory label of the largest polygon in the opening.
 Height classes represent intervals into which the range of tree or stand heights are classified.
-D • C • 1 See Appendix A to locate Height Class Code list.
-Previous Stock yes Code indicating previous stocking class of the stand, from the previous forest Class cover inventory label of the largest polygon in the opening.
-See Appendix A to locate Stock Class Code list. e.g., 1 - stock class 1; 2 - stock class 2; R - mature residual.
+See the RESULTS Technical Specifications to locate Height Class Code list.
+Previous Stock yes Code indicating previous stocking class of the stand, from the previous forest Class - cover inventory label of the largest polygon in the opening.
+See the RESULTS Technical Specifications to locate Stock Class Code list. e.g., 1 - stock class 1; 2 - stock class 2; R - mature residual.